 Instruction fields are encoded as simple unsigned integer values, except for sBx.
 Field sBx can represent negative numbers, but it doesn’t use 2s complement.
 Instead, it has a bias equal to half the maximum integer that can be represented by its unsigned counterpart, Bx.
 For a field size of 18 bits, Bx can hold a maximum unsigned integer value of 262143, and so the bias is 131071 (calculated as 262143 >> 1).
 A value of -1 will be encoded as (-1 + 131071) or 131070 or 1FFFE in hexadecimal.

 Fields A, B and C usually refers to register numbers (I’ll use the term “register” because of its similarity to processor registers).
 Although field A is the target operand in arithmetic operations, this rule isn’t always true for other instructions.
 A register is really an index into the current stack frame, register 0 being the bottom-of-stack position.

+The lopcodes.h file provides macros for building, extracting and modifying Lua instructions.
+Although the macros make it relatively easy to modify the size of the operand or opcode in the instruction, doing so has implications.
+Firstly the size of operand B and C must be 1-bit larger than the size of A to allow for the constant bit.
+Secondly MAXVARS, MAXREGS, and MAXUPVAL are limited by the size of operand A (and the other operands, too); they must fit in any operand.

 Unlike the Lua C API, negative indices (counting from the top of stack) are not supported.
 For some instructions, where the top of stack may be required, it is encoded as a special operand value, usually 0.
 Local variables are equivalent to certain registers in the current stack frame, while dedicated opcodes allow read/write of globals and upvalues.
 For some instructions, a value in fields B or C may be a register or an encoding of the number of a constant in the constant pool.
 This will be described further in the section on instruction notation.